yamin-shihab/study-notes/grade-8/science.md

 + 97% of Earth's water is salt water, and the remaining is fresh water.
 + We have many uses for water: survival, hygiene, agriculture, industry, and leisure.
 + The water cycle is the constant movement of water throughout the planet:
-    1. Water evaporates from bodies of water and into the air; this is driven by the sun.
+    1. Water evaporates from bodies of water and into the air; this is driven by the Sun.
     2. The water vapor then condenses into clouds.
     3. The clouds then precipitate in the form of rain, snow, hail, etc.
     4. The water runs off of streams and collects somewhere, while carrying sediments.